BenWiederhake/tinyvm/instruction-set-architecture.md

 ## Specific instruction documentation

-### `0x102A`: Return
+### `0x102A`: Yield

 `0b0001 0000 0010 1010`, type 3 (instruction carries no data)

 This reads register 0 – or, in some sense, reads all registers and all memory.

-Halts the machine.
-There is no execution beyond this point.
-The content of register 0 is considered to be the primary return value.
-Depending on the use case, other registers and/or memory may also be considered to be return value.
+Halts the machine, and returns control to the outside.
+There might be no execution beyond this point.
+The content of register 0 is considered to be the primary yielded/return value.
+Depending on the use case, other registers and/or memory may also be considered to be yielded/return value.

+Note that execution will continue from the next instruction, with possibly changed contents of registers 0 through 3, or changes to the first few words of memory.
+The exact semantics of this is left to the execution context; for example, if the yielded value is some kind of game move, the changes to registers and memory might represent the updates associated with this and/or an opponent's move.

 Example: The instruction is `0b0001 0000 0010 1010`, and register 0 contains the value 0x0042.
 Then this instruction will halt the machine, and present the value 0x0042 as the main result.
+Execution *might* continue with the next instruction, and registers 0 through 3 as well as the first few words of memory might change.

 ### `0x102B`: CPUID